Commercial Growth

 • Improved visibility and reduced funnel leakage through clearer stage definitions

-• A repeatable operating rhythm the team could run every event
+• A repeatable execution cadence the team could run every event

 KPIs we tracked